Entry Gate Reconfiguration

 Non-entry turn around

-by Hose, about 3 years ago
+by Hose, over 4 years ago

 I would like to see a lane/process of keeping those not authorized entry to be turned around without letting them through the gate.
 Currently, those not granted access are let through the gate to turn around and there is little to enforce that the actually do exit the valley as directed by the gate staff.
 Having a u-turn line directly behind the gatehouse or something similar would be nice to see added.